The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 2: Deep Medium-Band Imaging with Program 3215

-Target selection for the program 3215 spectroscopy will be described fully in a later paper.
+The reductions of these ultradeep spectra were included in the JADES Data Release 3 \citep{DEugenio25}, along with details of the targeting.
 In brief, we have prioritized high-redshift candidates from JADES, progressively working to lower redshift.
-We include rare special targets at high priority, incorporating AGN indicators, quiescent galaxies at high redshift, sub-mm detections, and strong line emitters extracted from slitless spectroscopy from the FRESCO survey \citep{Oesch23}.
+We included rare special targets at high priority, incorporating AGN indicators, quiescent galaxies at high redshift, sub-mm detections, and strong line emitters extracted from slitless spectroscopy from the FRESCO survey \citep{Oesch23}.
 As reported in Table \ref{tab:ns}, we could allocate shutters to 228 unique targets.
 These are slightly fewer targets than allocated in program 1210, because in program 3215 we have given priority in re-observing the same targets in the five pointings, so to maximize the total exposure time for each target.

-Figure \ref{fig:ns_targets} shows the distribution of redshift and F444W magnitude for the targets that have been allocated shutters in the NIRSpec observation, illustrating that a significant number of them are very faint (${\rm AB}>29$).
-The color coding gives the total exposure time on each target (for the prism configuration), showing that many targets are observed for the full integration time of 168 ksec by being re-allocated shutters in the five pointings.
+Figure \ref{fig:ns_targets} shows the distribution of redshift and F444W magnitude for the targets that were allocated shutters in the NIRSpec observation, illustrating that a significant number of them are very faint (${\rm AB}>29$).
+The color coding gives the total exposure time on each target (for the prism configuration), showing that many targets are observed for the full integration time by being re-allocated shutters in the five pointings.
 We note that the three highest redshift galaxies from \citet{Curtis-lake22} are targeted for re-observation.